Bicriteria Multidimensional Mechanism Design with Side Information: Introduction

-\paragraph{Comparison to our initial publication} The key differences between the present work and our initial conference publication~\citep{balcan2023bicriteria} are as follows: (i) our notion of prediction error is simpler (it only depends on the predicted welfare created, while the old notion of error depended on the geometry of the prediction) and provides a complete characterization of predictions that achieve a given payment (the old notion of error would have deemed some predictors unusable, but our notion of error can use such predictors to extract meaningful payments); (ii) our main mechanism is stronger---in particular it is always at least as good as the old version and in most cases it is much better---and our analysis yields stronger revenue guarantees; (iii) we apply the weakest-type idea to formulate the revenue-optimal Groves mechanism in multidimensional settings, and show that in a special case of the single-item setting our formulation recovers Myerson's optimal auction~\citep{Myerson81:Optimal} (this contribution is new and was not present in our initial publication); and (iv) we include an extended discussion of weakest-type affine maximizer mechanisms, including an extension of the revenue-optimality of weakest-type VCG subject to efficiency to the affine maximizer case (our initial publication contained a definition of a weakest-type affine maximizer mechanism, but the revenue optimality result is new and a contribution of the present work).
+\paragraph{Comparison to our initial publication} The key differences between the present work and our initial conference publication~\citep{balcan2023bicriteria} are as follows: (i) our notion of prediction error is simpler (it only depends on the predicted welfare created, while the old notion of error depended on the geometry of the prediction) and provides a complete characterization of predictions that achieve a given payment (the old notion of error would have deemed some predictors unusable, but our notion of error can use such predictors to extract meaningful payments); (ii) our main mechanism is stronger---in particular it is always at least as good as the old version and in most cases it is much better---and our analysis yields stronger revenue guarantees; (iii) we provide impossibility results that shed light on barriers to our main mechanisms; (iv) we apply the weakest-type idea to formulate the revenue-optimal Groves mechanism in multidimensional settings, and show that in a special case of the single-item setting our formulation recovers Myerson's optimal auction~\citep{Myerson81:Optimal} (this contribution is new and was not present in our initial publication); and (v) we include an extended discussion of weakest-type affine maximizer mechanisms, including an extension of the revenue-optimality of weakest-type VCG subject to efficiency to the affine maximizer case (our initial publication contained a definition of a weakest-type affine maximizer mechanism, but the revenue optimality result is new and a contribution of the present work).